(First posted 2/13/2011. Expanded and substantially revised 2/22/2017. Images now larger; click for full size)

 Prostrating myself in veneration to this die-cast and chrome altar, I have a changed perspective.
 From here, they look like an array of glittering rockets.
 It may not come as a surprise to know that Sputnik had just been launched about the time this grille was being designed.
 If Kennedy had been riding around in one of these, the Cuban Missile Crisis might have ended up very differently.

-My allotted thirty minutes of grille-gazing is up, bedazzled, I stagger back into the street, but without fear of being run over.
+My allotted thirty minutes of grille-gazing is up; bedazzled, I stagger back into and across the street, but without fear of being run over.
 Why?
 Every car predictably slows to a crawl or stops.
 You want attention?
 Buy one of these.
 You can’t go wrong investment wise, at least over the long haul.
 This car’s place in history is absolutely secured, and on a pretty lofty perch for a mass-produced vehicle.
 Just please don’t let it be a pink convertible, especially a fake four door one.

 Instead, I stumbled into my favorite body style, and dressed as a DeVille no less.
 The four doors really needed to have those fins clipped a bit, like the ’60 models, but the two door hardtop wears them proudly.
 And white too, my preferred color, especially for many GM cars of the sixties.
-The ’59 Caddy just qualifies for that, and its clean lines and chrome accents are set off at their best here.
+The ’59 Caddy just barely qualifies for that, and its clean lines and chrome accents are set off at their best here.
 A white monochrome Caddy from the any other year on the fifties looks like an ambulance sedan.
 Atlas Rocket White, I believe it was called.

 Partly, that was due to circumstances beyond its maker’s control.
 A nasty recession hit in 1958, and suddenly small was beautiful.
 That recession was the catalyst for the sea change that had been brewing for some time: a big chunk of the population suddenly saw that the forces propelling the big finned Detroit barges was utterly unsustainable.
-And the ’59 Cadillac just confirmed that: everyone knew there was absolutely no way to top it.
-So why buy the last dinosaur, when everyone was snapping up Ramblers and Falcons?
+Books like John Keats “The Insolent Chariots” (1958) tapped into this new zeitgeist.

 And we all know how the ’59 Cadillac story actually ends: never as tidy and predictable as we might want.
 Gas got cheaper and cheaper all through the sixties, and the seventies ushered in a new round of Bulgemobiles, minus the fins.
+But that all came crashing to another sea-change, thanks to forces far from home.
 By 1977, the Lincoln Town Car was now the dinosaur, and the downsized Caddies were a trim new smaller size.
-Change or get left behind; some things never change.